 HEK293 is a cell line derived from human embryonic kidney cells grown in tissue culture.
 They are also known, more informally, as HEK cells.
 This particular line was initiated by the transformation and culturing of normal HEK cells with sheared adenovirus 5 DNA.
 The transformation resulted in the incorporation of approximately 4.5 kilobases from the viral genome into human chromosome 19 of the HEK cells.
 The line was cultured by scientist Alex Van der Eb in the early 1970s at his lab at the University of Leiden, Holland.
 The transformation was executed by Frank Graham, another scientist Van der Eb’s lab who invented the calcium phosphate method for transfecting cells.
-The source of the cells was a healthy aborted fetus.
+The source of the cells was a healthy aborted fetus of unknown parenthood.
 The name HEK293 is thusly named because it was Frank Graham’s 293rd experiment.

 The type of kidney cell that the HEK293 cell line came arose from is unknown and it is difficult to conclusively characterize the cells post-transformation since adenovirus 5 could have significantly disrupted cell morphology and expression.
 Also, embryonic kidneys are a heterogeneous mix of almost all the types of cells present in the body.
 In fact, it has been speculated by independent researchers, including Van der Eb himself, that the cells may be neuronal in origin.
 Although theoretically possible, most cells derived from an embryonic kidney would be endothelial, epithelial or fibroblast cells.
 Neuronal origin is suspected due to the presence of mRNA and gene products typically found in neurons.